Using our documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.
 Sometimes we must publish documents at short notice that are not accessible.
 Where possible, we will fix these as soon as we can.
-We may not make some documents accessible if, after performing an assessment, we find that doing so would impose a disproportionate burden on Colchester Borough Council.
+We may not make some documents accessible if, after performing an assessment, we find that doing so would impose a disproportionate burden on Colchester City Council.

 How we tested our documents